adebsa2401/Math-Magicians/README.md

 # 📖 Math Magicians <a name="about-project"></a>

-> **WikiShow** is a website on which the user can make simple calculations like addition, substraction, division, etc. Moreover, he can also see some quotes.
+> **Math Magicians** is a website on which the user can make simple calculations like addition, substraction, division, etc. Moreover, he can also see some quotes.

 ## 🛠 Built With <a name="built-with"></a>